Esther Haase

-Esther Haase (born 20 February 1966) is a German photographer.
-She currently maintains residences in Hamburg and London.
+Esther Haase is a German photographer.

 Biography

 Haase was born in Bremen, the first daughter of illustrator Sibylle Haase-Knels and Fritz Haase.
 Her father worked as a professor of communication design at the University of the Arts Bremen.
 In 1963 her parents founded a studio for design.

 Haase spent her childhood in Bremen.
 After professional training in modern dance in Cologne, she spent two years (1986–1989) on-stage, joining the dance group of the Goethe Theatre, Bremen.
 From 1988 to 1993, she studied graphic design with a focus on photography at the University of the Arts Bremen.

 Work

 Whilst studying at the University of the Arts, Haase was trainee at the art department of Men's Vogue in Munich.
 After graduation she moved to Berlin and started working internationally as a freelance photographer.
-She has shot fashion stories and editorials for Elle, Vanity Fair, Madame Figaro, Vogue India and others.
-She made portraits of various Germans such as Diane Kruger, Hildegard Knef, Karl Lagerfeld, Franka Potente, Regina Halmich, Christine Kaufmann and Nena; international celebrities Dita von Teese, Jessica Alba, fashion designers Domenico Dolce & Stephano Gabbana, Vivienne Westwood, Roberto Cavalli, Donatella Versace; musicians Marilyn Manson, Anastacia; worked for fashion brands Victoria's Secret, Guess, Wonderbra and Escada; and did advertising and campaign photography for Moët & Chandon, Chopard, Mercedes-Benz and Chrysler.
+She has shot fashion stories and editorials for Elle, Vanity Fair, Madame Figaro, Vogue India.
+She has made portraits of various Germans, international celebrities, fashion designers, and musicians; worked for fashion brands; and did advertising and campaign photography.

-Haase has had exhibitions in various international galleries and museums.